AdibZidan/personal-portfolio/README.md

-# Angular-Projects
+# My Personal Portfolio

 This project is live.
 Head over [here](https://www.adibzidan.com) to access it.

-This repository includes my Portfolio, About Me and Task-Manager; which are a work in progress.
+This repository includes my Portfolio, About Me and Task-Manager.

 The Task-Manager is built using Angular 8 and is already CRUD ready.